MinecrafterPH/KillEffect/README.md

 # KillForMoney
-A PocketMine-MP plugin that gives you money when you kill people.
+A PocketMine-MP plugin that gives you effects when you kill someone.